TravisWheelerLab/soda-docs/docs/source/guide/installation.rst

 SODA is implemented in TypeScript and should be used in the context of either a TypeScript (preferably) or JavaScript (at your own peril) project.
 The easiest way to use SODA is within an npm_ project.

-If you have never used npm before, you'll first need to install node_.
+If you have never used npm before, you'll first need to install Node_.
 Depending on your operating system, there may be several ways to do that.
-Regardless of which platform you are on, you should be able to install it from the `node homepage`__
+Regardless of which platform you are on, you should be able to install it from the `Node homepage`__

 Alternatively, you could install node with the package manager of your choice.